Norman Luboff: The Norman Luboff Choir

 In 1961, Luboff left Columbia Records and signed with RCA Victor, where he continued to record for the rest of the decade.
 RCA offered the opportunity to record with larger choruses and orchestras, prompting Luboff to make the change.
 He was nominated for a Grammy again at the 4th Annual Grammy Awards for This Is Norman Luboff!
 (1961), losing to the Johnny Mann Singers.
 The following year he was nominated for Grammies in two categories: Best Performance by a Chorus for A Choral Spectacular (1962), and Best Gospel or Other Religious Recording for Inspiration: Great Music for Chorus and Orchestra (1962) with Leopold Stokowski and the New Symphony Orchestra of London.
 Neither album won.

 The studio choir was an ad hoc group of session singers.
-There were frequent contributors like Norma Zimmer, Betty Noyes, and Thurl Ravenscroft, but membership varied from one recording session to the next depending on the requirements of the project and the availability of the performers.
+The members of the choir varied from one recording session to the next, but the main lineup included Ada Beth Lee, Bernie Parks, Betty Allan, Betty Noyes, Betty Wand, Bill Cole, Bill Lee (as soloist on several tracks), Bob Stevens, Burton A. Dole, Charles Schroeder, Dorothy McCarty, Eileen Wilson, Faye Devlin, Gene Lanham, Gil Mershon, Jackie Allen, Jimmie Joyce, Maxwell Smith, Norma Zimmer, Betty Noyes, Robert Hamlin, Robert Walker, Stewart Bair, Thora Mathiason, Tony Parris, Virginia Rees, William Reeve (as soloist on several tracks) and Thurl Ravenscroft.
+Norman's wife, Betty Mulliner, also sang with the group and provided the solo vocals for songs on albums such as But Beautiful and Songs of the World Vol. 1 and 2.
 In 1963, Luboff assembled a touring choir for live performances.
 This version of the choir consisted of 20-30 regular members who traveled with Luboff to perform concerts, sometimes appearing in more than a hundred shows per year.

 By the end of the 1960s, declining record sales and changing musical tastes brought the Norman Luboff Choir's recording career to a close.
 However, the touring choir continued to perform.
 Conductor David Dusing succeeded Luboff as director of the choir nine months prior to his death.
 Dusing led the choir on a tour to Australia in November 1987 just after Luboff died.
 The choir ceased performing around this time.